 According to Luther, salvation was granted by the grace of God, not by the good deeds of human beings, and so all of the works the Church required of people were of no eternal use and only served to fill the Church’s treasury and build their grand cathedrals.
 Owing to the political climate in Germany, and Luther’s own charisma and intelligence, his effort at reform became the movement which would break the power of the Church.
 Other reformers such as Huldrych Zwingli (l.
 1484-1531 CE) and John Calvin (l.
 1509-1564 CE) broke new ground in their own regions and many others followed suit.

 The monopoly the Church held on religious belief and practice was broken, and a new era of greater spiritual freedom was begun, but it was not without cost.
 In their zeal to throw off the oppression of the medieval Church, the newly liberated protestors destroyed monasteries, libraries, and cathedrals, the ruins of which still dot the European landscape in the present day.

-The Protestant Reformation, unfortunately, destroyed much of the good the Church had done in reacting to the corruption it had fallen into.
+The Protestant Reformation, unfortunately, destroyed much of the good the Church had done in reacting to the corruption it had fallen into and its perceived failure to meet the challenge of the plague outbreak.
 Eventually, the different movements would organize into the Christian Protestant sects recognizable today – Lutherans, Presbyterians, Episcopalians, and so on – and set up their own institutes of higher learning, hospitals, and social programs.
 When the Reformation began, there was only the Church, the monolithic powerhouse of the Middle Ages, which afterwards became only one option for religious expression among many.